 AI Space identifies the AI processing module or server.
 In Edit mode, clicking the expand icon shows the connection strings and allows you to select which AI space should be used in this task.

-Details for configuring ML tasks and AI Spaces are found in the Process Administration Guide (Coming Soon).
+Details for configuring ML tasks and AI Spaces are found in the Process Administration Guide.

 Rules are the elements of business logic that are used for processing data, making decisions, and determining whether an error has occurred.
 They are defined by the business in most cases.
 Some examples of rules are: